HealthCatalyst/healthcareai-r/inst/docs/comparing-and-deploying/compare.md

-# Create and compare models via `LassoDevelopment`, `RandomForestDevelopment`, and `LinearMixedModelDevelopment`
+# Create, compare, and save models via `LassoDevelopment`, `RandomForestDevelopment`, and `LinearMixedModelDevelopment`

 # What is this?

-These classes let one create and compare custom models on varied datasets.
+These classes let one create, compare, and save custom models on varied datasets.

 One can do both classification (ie, predict Y or N) as well as regression (ie, predict a numeric field, like cost).